micronaut-projects/micronaut-reactor/README.md

 [![Build Status](https://github.com/micronaut-projects/micronaut-reactor/workflows/Java%20CI/badge.svg)](https://github.com/micronaut-projects/micronaut-reactor/actions)
 [![Revved up by Gradle Enterprise](https://img.shields.io/badge/Revved%20up%20by-Gradle%20Enterprise-06A0CE?logo=Gradle&labelColor=02303A)](https://ge.micronaut.io/scans)

-Micronaut Reactor adds support for [Project Reactor](https://projectreactor.io/) to a Micronaut 2.x application.
+Micronaut Reactor adds support for [Project Reactor](https://projectreactor.io/) to a Micronaut 3x or 2.x application.
 If you are using Micronaut 1.x you do not need this module.

 ## Documentation